 Of important note, Austin is also a town of artists.
 Austin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Austin’s character.

-Austin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Austin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Austin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.